-Obj Shaping Housing Growth Neighbourhood Plan no. Policies A Ensure that any new housing developments are inclusive, affordable and accommodating to the different needs of local residents BOV H1 BOV H2 В Require new development to be of high-quality design, complementary to the existing built environment in the parish and built to a high sustainability standard BOV H3 Obj. no. Community, Natural Environment & Heritage Neighbourhood Plan Policies С Improve social facilities and spaces for all generations, to promote social inclusivity, foster well-being and build on the already strong sense of community and social harmony in Bovingdon BOV CO1 D Protect existing Local Green Spaces, wildlife corridors and natural habitats, ensuring future developments include green space and space for wildlife BOV NE1 BOV NE4 BOV NE5 E Enhance existing recreational spaces such as playgrounds, sports facilities or nature reserves, developing new resources such as allotments BOV NE2 F Ensure public footpaths are maintained and build new footpath and cycle networks that promote greater access to the countryside, while retaining old paths and routes BOV NE3 G Protect existing views from being compromised through future development BOV NE6 H Protect Bovingdon's historic legacy, including existing and potential conservation areas, as designated and non-designated heritage assets BOV HE1 BOV HE2 Obj.
-Economy and Employment Neighbourhood Plan no. Policies I Ensure that the High Street is safe for pedestrians and easily accessible for current and future generations BOV EE3 J Improve parking provision for the village centre to support shops and to ensure the free flow of traffic BOV EE3 K Ensure that the needs of businesses are identified, and measures are put in place to ensure that these needs are met BOV EE1 L Improve Bovingdon's infrastructure and connectivity, including providing broadband with sufficient speed and reliability to attract new businesses while ensuring current enterprises flourish BOV EE6 BOV EE4 BOV EE5 Obj Travel, Transport and Parking Neighbourhood Plan no. Policies M Protect and enhance current public transport infrastructure to encourage residents and visitors to take advantage of the public transport available BOV T2 N Improve Road Safety on our roads in partnership with key stakeholders BOV T1 0 Create safe routes and encourage alternative, sustainable modes of travel, including encouraging new technologies BOV T4 Р Improve the village centre pedestrian environment for all abilities and needs BOV T3
+Obj no. Shaping Housing Growth Neighbourhood Plan Policies Α Ensure that any new housing developments are inclusive, BOV H1 affordable and accommodating to the different needs of local residents BOV H2 В Require new development to be of high-quality design, complementary to the existing built environment in the parish BOV H3 and built to a high sustainability standard Obj.
+Community, Natural Environment & Heritage Neighbourhood Plan no. C Policies C Improve social facilities and spaces for all generations, to BOV COM1 promote social inclusivity, foster well-being and build on the already strong sense of community and social harmony in D Bovingdon Protect existing Local Green Spaces, wildlife corridors and BOV NE1 & NE2 U natural habitats, ensuring future developments include green BOV NET & NEZ BOV NE4 space and space for wildlife BOV NE5 E Enhance existing recreational spaces such as playgrounds, BOV NE2 sports facilities or nature reserves, developing new resources such as allotments F Ensure public rights of way are maintained and build new BOV NE3 footpath and cycle networks that promote greater access to the countryside, while retaining old paths and routes G Protect existing views from being compromised through BOV NE6 future development Н Protect Bovingdon's historic legacy, including existing and BOV HE1 potential conservation areas, as designated and non- BOV HE2 designated heritage assets Obj.
+Economy and Employment Neighbourhood Plan no. Ensure that the people of husinesses are identified, and Policies I Ensure that the needs of businesses are identified, and measures are put in place, so these needs are met BOV EE1 J Protect existing and encourage appropriate retail BOV EE2 5 development in the High Street Commercial Zone К Improve Bovingdon's infrastructure and connectivity, BOV EE3 i v including providing broadband with sufficient speed and BOV EE4 reliability to attract new businesses while ensuring current BOV EE5 enterprises flourish Obj Travel, Transport and Parking Neighbourhood Plan no. - Policies L Improve Road Safety in partnership with key stakeholders BOV T1 М Protect and enhance current public transport infrastructure to BOV T1 encourage residents and visitors to take advantage of the public transport available Ν Improve parking provision for the village centre to support BOV T2 shops and to ensure the free flow of traffic BOV EE3 0 Improve non-motorised accessibility to the village centre and BOV T2 safety of the pedestrian environment for all abilities and BOV EE3 needs Create acto routes and encourage alternative, sustainable Р Create safe routes and encourage alternative, sustainable modes of travel, including encouraging new technologies BOV T3 modes of travel, including encouraging new technologies